UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 ## Reading in Different File Types

-In the last module we learned how to read in a `csv` file but we are not restricted to that file type.
+In the last module, we learned how to read in a `csv` file but loading in data is not restricted to this file type.
 `pandas` facilitates the loading of data from many different file types
 including: